hgb2/PSAS-Capstone/docs/Architecture.md

 #### Sensor Module
 The sensor module retrieves sensor data and stores it in shared memory.
 The sensor module provides:

-* An initialization function that receives the location of shared memory and sets up the sensor hardware
+* An initialization function that sets up the sensor hardware
 * An update function that reads sensor data from hardware and stores it in shared memory

 #### Data Formatter